 Clean up the chickens, removing the giblets and trimming any excess skin or fatty parts.

-Rinse chicken inside and out with cold water.
+Pat the chicken inside and out with paper towels.

 Combine chicken seasoning ingredients.
 Rub inside and out and under the skin of chickens.

 Put chickens on large tray and cover with plastic wrap.

 Simply bring the balsamic vinegar, pear jelly, and honey to a boil.

 Reduce heat to low and allow mixture to simmer for 6-8 minutes, stirring often.

 Once mixture has reduced by half and takes on a syrup-like consistency, remove from heat and cool.